Skip to content

 What Are Meshtastic Device Roles

 Meshtastic is a decentralized LoRa mesh network.
-There is no central controller and no master node.
+There’s no central controller and no master node.
 Every device independently decides when to transmit, when to rebroadcast, and when to stay silent.

 A device role defines how a node behaves on the radio: